mhanki/Clean-React/README.md

 ```

-If you already modified one or more of the files that Clean React tries to rewrite, it will prompt you with a warning and ask if you want to keep the changes before proceeding.
+If you already modified one or more of the files that Clean React tries to rewrite, it will prompt you with a warning and ask if you want to keep the changes before it proceeds.